statespace-ai/toolfront/docs/documentation/retrieval.md

         amount: float
         date: str

-    # Each row becomes a Sale object
+    # Specify columns fields to retrieve with Pydantic
-    sales_data: db.Table[Sale] = db.ask("Get Q4 sales")
+    sales_data: db.Table[Sale] = db.ask("Get Q4 sales") # (1)

     for sale in sales_data:
         print(f"{sale.customer_name}: ${sale.amount}")
     ```

+    1. `sales_data` can also be converted to a DataFrame with `sales_data.to_dataframe()`

-!!! note
+!!! warning "Database-Only"
-    Table exports are currently supported for databases only.
+    Dataset exports are only supported for databases.

+---

 ## Error Handling

-Handle failures and edge cases by including error strings in union types or using structured error models.
+Handle failures with error strings, or models, or custom output validation.

-=== ":fontawesome-solid-exclamation-triangle:{ .middle } &nbsp; String Errors"
+=== ":fontawesome-solid-exclamation-triangle:{ .middle } &nbsp; Error Strings"

-    Include error strings in union types:

     ```python linenums="1"
     from toolfront import Database